 Depending on your particular unit, you may be able to cool several rooms.

-How are single hose and dual hose units different?
+Single hose versus dual hose units

 Portable air conditioning units will either have one exhaust hose for hot air or they will have two.

 If your unit has one hose, it takes air from the room that it is placed in and then returns most it after the cooling process.

 If your unit has two hoses, one will be to bring air in from the outside, and the other will exhaust it.

 Can you extend the exhaust hose (if applicable)

 The hose is designed at a specific length for the machine to operate most efficiently.

 Venting exhaust through windows and sliding doors

 Many portable AC units are able to be vented to sliding glass windows using the standard window kit.

 It is much harder and more complicated to use a sliding glass door to vent the exhaust hose.

 No matter which installation route you plan on using, it is important to check the owner’s manual to make sure all guidelines are followed.

-Getting rid of collected moisture
+How portable air conditioner works to get rid of collected moisture

 One of the main jobs of a portable air conditioner is to take moisture out of the air and remove any warm air.

 Portable air conditioners have several different ways of dealing with condensation and moisture.

-One model is a full self-evaporative model.
+One version is a full self-evaporative model

-These type of portable air conditioners are very advanced in the way that they evaporate the moisture automatically out of the exhaust hose at the same time as the hot air.
+These types of portable air conditioners are very advanced in the way that they evaporate the moisture automatically out of the exhaust hose at the same time as the hot air.

 You just need to hook up the hose to the drain on the air conditioner and let the water drain into a bucket or it can even be lead to a floor drain.

-Some portable air conditioners may require manual removal of water.
+Some portable air conditioners may require manual removal of water